 - See the Kyoto Museum of Traditional Crafts.
 A great stop for craft lovers, the Kyoto Museum of Traditional Crafts not only has displays but demonstrations and workshops.

 - See the Kyoto National Museum.
 Based in an impressive western-style building, the Kyoto National Museum is another exhibit-based art museum in Kyoto.
-It is much larger than the Museum of Kyoto.

 - See Buddhist artefacts at the Ryukoku Museum.
 Kyoto’s Ryukoku Museum is dedicated to Buddhism.